FrogProg09/my-nixos/README.md

 ```nix
     # nixos-rebuild switch
 ```

-After that you wanna reboot
+After all of it you wanna reboot:
 ```bash
     $ reboot
 ```

-Make sure to choose the newest generation.
+Than in gdm choose hyprland, and you are good to go!

-And just like that you have simple working system that you can start messing with!
+And just like that you have simple system that you can mess with!
 Congrats!

 ## Credits
 For hyprland inspiration was taken from fedora-hyprland by @Ja.KooLit repo: https://github.com/JaKooLit/Fedora-Hyprland